vespperhq/vespper/README.md

    2. Define your **OpenAI key** and place it inside `config/litellm/.env` as `OPENAI_API_KEY`.
 You can get your API key [here](https://platform.openai.com/api-keys).
 Rest assured, you won't be charged unless you use the API.
 For more details on pricing, check [here](https://openai.com/pricing).

-   3. **(Optional)** Define custom endpoints.
-If you want to use other vendors (AWS Bedrock, Azure OpenAI, Anthropic, Hugging Face models, etc), checkout LiteLLM Proxy documentation.
-You simply need to change `config/litellm/.env` & `config/litellm/config.yaml`.
-Checkout the comments there & LiteLLM's documentation. **Note** You have to use a vendor that supports function calling.

 3. Copy the `.env.example` file:

    ```bash